SearchSG/dev-portal-admin-portal-docs/application-searchbar.md

 2. Results page features

-    - Whole-of-Government search scope:
+    - Search scope:
+      - Enable BOTH agency and Whole-of-Government search: Allow users to choose between searching your agency site or across all government websites.

-        - Enable: Give users the option to search across all government websites for more comprehensive results.
+      - Enable Whole-of-Government search only: Allow users to search across all government websites only.
-        - Disable: Limit search within your site.
-All results shown will only be from your site.
+      - Enable agency search only: Limit search results to only show content from your agency site.

     - Default search results sorting order:
         - Sort by Relevance: Sort results based on relevance, based on results that best match the search terms.
         - Sort by Date: Most recently updated results appear first.